 This one isn’t as unique as it seems: 28 full-sized castings were made during sculptor Auguste Rodin’s lifetime alone.
 This one was made in 1904.
 We don’t know what the other 27 are thinking about, but knowing how chilly it can get in front of the Legion of Honor, this one must be wondering where he can find a nice, warm blanket.

 It's located in a neighborhood called Ingleside Terraces and was hyped as the world's largest sun-powered clock when it was built.
+Get its history and find out how to get there.

 In plain English, a columbarium is a cemetery of sorts, but with niches for funeral urns containing ashes.
 The building is lovely and the ornaments in the tiny niches are fascinating.
 Find out more at their website.http://www.neptune-society.com/columbarium